jnhong/cs403-dpl/README.md

     - `x := lambda[a,b: a + b] :;`
     - `x(t) := 0.5 * t :;`
     - Notes:
-      - Yes, the colon-semicolon is ugly, unfortunate effect of a flawed grammar.
-On the flip-side, one may view the content between the colons as a sort of "initialization" operator that sits between the identifier and semicolon.
+      - Yes, the colon-semicolon is an ugly, unfortunate effect of a flawed grammar.
+On the flip-side, one may view the content encapsulated between the colons as a sort of "initialization" operator that sits between the identifier and semicolon.
         - `x;` → `x:=2:;`
       - Definition is not an operator in 403 and cannot be used in larger expressions.
-However, assignment is.
+However, the assignment operator is.
   - expression
     - `x,`
     - `x + 2,`
     - `x == x + 2,`
-      - `==` is the assignment operator in 403, not the equality operator, which is `=`.
+      - As noted previously, `==` is the assignment operator in 403, not the equality operator, which is `=`.
 They are switched in 403 on the grounds that this way appears more like conventional mathematics and discourages careless assignment.
     - `print(x),`

 ### Comments